innotrade/enapso-graphdb-client/README.md

 Now to run the apache server, you need to go to apache folder and run the batch file of apache-server.bat you will see a command prompt open and your server will be start on `localhost:3030` port.

 **The following demo2 for fuseki require a running fuseki instance on localhost at port 3030 for which you need to a create a dataset name Test on fuseki server for which you need to go `localhost:3030` click on manage datasets=>add new dataset**

+ENAPSO Stardog Client for Node.js

+Node.js client for stardog to easily perform SPARQL queries and update statements against your RDF stores, your OWL ontologies or knowledge graphs in Node.js applications.
+The client implements the handling of prefixes, a convenient error handling and an optional transformation of SPARQL result bindings to CSV and TSV files as well as to JSON resultsets that can easily be processed in JavaScript.

+Get the latest version of stardog free at https://www.stardog.com/.

+**The following demo3 for stardog require a running stardog instance on localhost at port 5820 for which you need to a create a database name Test on stardog studio**

 **This project is actively developed and maintained.**
 To discuss questions and suggestions with the enapso and GraphDB community, we'll be happy to meet you in our forum at https://www.innotrade.com/forum/.